AnkitS-21/Separation_Process_Project/README.md

 ## 📚 Reference

-Final project for the Transport Phenomena course at IIT Gandhinagar.
+Final project for the Separation Process course at IIT Gandhinagar.